tekila12/slider/README.md

-Simple Carousel/Slider with times which has built using UseEffect
+Simple Carousel/Slider with times which has built using UseEffect React Hook